-SECTION 5.2 Can we change your monthly plan premium during the year?
+Section 5.1 | Can we change your monthly plan premium during the year?

 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.
+If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.

-However, in some cases the part of the premium that you have to pay can change during the year.
-This happens if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.
-If a member qualifies for "Extra Help" with their prescription drug costs, the "Extra Help" program will pay part of the member's monthly plan premium.
-A member who loses their eligibility during the year will need to start paying their full monthly premium.
+However, in some cases, you may be able to stop paying a late enrollment penalty, if owed.
+Or need to start paying a late enrollment penalty.
+This could happen if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.

+- If you currently pay the Part D late enrollment penalty and become eligible for "Extra Help" during the year, you would be able to stop paying your penalty. - If you lose "Extra Help", you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.

 You can find out more about the "Extra Help" program in Chapter 2, Section 7.

-SECTION 6 Keeping your plan membership record up to date
+SECTION 6 | Keeping your plan membership record up to date